A guest post by Anand Srinivasan

 Second, UK newspaper The Guardian published a report that underlined an evolution in the way we eat.
 According to this report, healthy but “unphotogenic” breakfasts such as cereals are giving way to attractive alternatives like avocado toast.
-A cursory look at the Instagram hashtag #breakfast shows you how people prefer to eat food that is “Instagram-worthy.”
+Today, people prefer to eat food that is “Instagram-worthy.”

 And third, a report published by UK retailer Waitrose found that at least one in five people shared a photo of food with their followers every month.

 Typically, this post would now go into photography tips about using natural light and finding the right angle.
 But I’m going to spare you this obvious advice, because my specialty is marketing.